 Information is a valuable resource.
 Protecting its confidentiality and integrity is critical to business operations, helping to promote an open and transparent democratic government, and strengthening national security.

-´Official information´ refers to all information created, sent and received as part of work of the Australian Government, and all official information requires an appropriate degree of protection against information compromise.
+“Official information” refers to all information created, sent and received by the Australian government, and all official information requires an appropriate degree of protection against information compromise.

 Information sensitivity and security classification process